tailhook/vagga/docs/config_overview.rst

 There is also two top-level options:

 .. opt:: mixins
+   **This functionality is experimental**.
+Some details can change in future.

    This is a list of vagga configs that will be "mixed in" into current config.
    This basically means that we import all the commands and containers from